Sterling loses steam as traders turn to safe-haven currencies | Business

 Sterling loses steam as traders turn to safe-haven currencies

-The British pound weakened against the dollar and euro on Tuesday as traders turned to safe-haven currencies amid rising U.S.-China tensions over Taiwan, with traders looking ahead to a Bank of England policy meeting this week.
-The pound was down 0.5% against the dollar at 1.22055 pence, and the euro was down 0.23% at 83.910 pence.
+The British pound weakened against the dollar on Tuesday as traders turned to safe-haven currencies amid rising U.S.-China tensions over Taiwan, with the market also looking ahead to a Bank of England (BoE) policy meeting this week.
+The pound was down down 0.46% against the dollar at $1.2193 pence at 1421 GMT.

+The British pound weakened against the dollar on Tuesday as traders turned to safe-haven currencies amid rising U.S.-China tensions over Taiwan, with the market also looking ahead to a Bank of England (BoE) policy meeting this week.

-The BoE will announce its decision on Thursday, with investors now pricing in a 95% chance of a 50 basis point hike, a bigger increase than the previous four hikes as the central bank rushes to contain soaring inflation without exacerbating an economic slowdown.
+The BoE will announce its decision on Thursday, with investors now pricing in an 95% chance of a 50 basis point (bp) hike, a bigger increase than the previous four hikes as the central bank strives to contain soaring inflation without exacerbating an economic slowdown.
 "Short term, if the BoE opts for a 25bps hike on Thursday I think sterling will lose ground.
-The market is expecting at least a 50bps hike and Bailey has kind of suggested this will indeed be delivered," said Stuart Cole, a head macroeconomist at Equity Capital.
+The market is expecting at least a 50bps hike and Bailey has kind of suggested this will indeed be delivered," said Stuart Cole, head macro economist at Equiti Capital.

-Any boost from a 50 bps increase is expected to be short-lived, he added.
-Mortgage lender Nationwide on Tuesday said British house prices rose in July at the slowest monthly pace in a year and the market is likely to slow further as the cost-of-living squeeze tightens and the Bank of England keeps on raising interest rates.
+Mortgage lender Nationwide on Tuesday said British house prices rose in July at the slowest monthly pace in a year and the market is likely to slow further as the cost-of-living squeeze tightens and the BoE keeps on raising interest rates .
+"Given the heightened downside risks to UK growth, notably rising inflation and the energy crisis in Europe, we expect a downward revision to the 2022 GDP forecast from May," said Matthew Ryan, head of market strategy at global financial services firm Ebury, in a note.

-"The UK is probably facing the toughest battle against inflation among the G10; the economy is already showing signs of slowing; relations with the EU, still the UK's most important trading partner, are showing no signs of improving," said Stuart Cole, a head macroeconomist at Equity Capital.
-As with most currencies, sterling has lately struggled against a strong U.S dollar, with market risk aversion naturally favoring U.S assets.
+"Depending on the size of this likely downgrade, this could trigger a bit of weakness in the pound."
+As with most currencies, sterling has lately struggled against a strong U.S dollar, with risk averse investors favouring U.S assets.

-The pound is down about 10% versus the dollar so far in 2022.
+The pound is down about 10% verus the dollar so far in 2022.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)